-Figure~\ref{fig:SS_Vg_T} presents two-dimensional contour plots of the subthreshold swing (SS) normalized to the Boltzmann tyranny, $\frac{SS(V_g, T)}{\mathrm{Boltzmann\ tyranny}}$, over a gate voltage range of –1.5 to 1.5 V and a temperature range of 100 to 500 K. A clear dark zone is detected at around $V_g \approx -0.2$ for the 3 nm junction, with values less than 1,i.e., $SS< Boltzman tyranny$.
-The black area shows that the Boltzmann tyranny-established classical limit need not be followed by the quantum transport.
+Figure~\ref{fig:SS_Vg_T} presents two-dimensional contour plots of the subthreshold swing (SS) normalized to the Boltzmann tyranny (BT), $\text{SS}(V_g, T)/\text{BT}(T)$, over a gate voltage range of –0.25 to 1.5 V and a temperature range of 100 to 500 K for 2D FETs with channel lengths $L_{\text{ch}}=3$, 6, 9, and 12 nm.
+At the top of each subgraph, the minimum value of $\text{SS}/\text{BT}$ in the P-type zone is displayed.
+Note that $\text{BT(T)}=\ln(10)(k_B T/\text{e})$ varies with temperature and is approximately 60 $\text{mV~dec}^{-1}$ at T=300 K.

+The minimum $\text{SS}/\text{BT}$ value in the P-type zone is displayed at the apex of each graph and is compared with $\text{BT}/\alpha_{\text{in}}$, where $\alpha_{\text{in}} = 0.83$ representing the gate control efficiency.
+For $L_{\text{ch}} \geq 9$, the minimum $\text{SS}/\text{BT}$ values converge to $\text{BT}/\alpha_{\text{in}}$, signifying that the current ideally approaches the thermionic limit.
+The scaling behavior of the gate control efficiency $\alpha_{\text{in}}$ demonstrates that our theoretical framework is universally applicable when the transport mechanism functions within the semi-classical thermionic transport regime.
+The subthreshold swing can be improved by reducing the thickness of the dielectirc spacers between the channel material and the gate electrode.
+It is important to note that the two-dimensional geometry of the channel material in 2D FETs enables researchers to fabricate extremely thin dielectric spacers, thereby optimizing gate control efficiency.
+Consequently, some experimental groups report subthreshold swing (SS) values approaching 60 $\text{mV~dec}^{-1}$.

+As the channel length decreases to 3 nm, the minimum value of the subthreshold swing approaches around $0.617 \alpha_{\text{in}}\times \text{BT}$.
+The black area in Fig.~\ref{fig:SS_Vg_T}(a) signifies that quantum transport may not conform to the classical limit dictated by Boltzmann tyranny, even with an imperfect gate control efficiency of $\alpha_{\text{in}}=0.83$.